The 12 words that sparked Boris Johnson’s downfall

 First, investigations by the Metropolitan Police and Partygate investigator Sue Gray confirmed that, as well as gatherings on at least seven other dates, there had been a party on 13 November in No 10, in breach of Covid-19 restrictions.
 Mr Johnson, too, was handed a £50 penalty by police for his own lockdown breach, at his birthday bash in the Cabinet Room on 19 June 2020.

-Now, more than a year since its inquiries began, the Privileges Committee is set to conclude that Mr Johnson’s response to Ms West in Parliament deliberately misled the House – breaching the MPs’ Code of Conduct.
+Now, more than a year since its inquiries began, the Privileges Committee is set to conclude that Mr Johnson’s response to Ms West in parliament deliberately misled the House of Commons – breaching the MPs’ Code of Conduct.

 Commons rules state MPs – and especially ministers – must not give inaccurate information to parliament, either deliberately or inadvertently.